🧮 How to Calculate Semester Grade with Final Exam

 🤔 Does Semester Grade Matter?

-The grades for the semester matter for two reasons: they affect your final GPA and are considered by colleges in admissions.
-In addition, they play a crucial role in making or breaking your scholarship chances.
-Since most scholarships have the minimum GPA criteria, slacking off in senior year might jeopardize your chances of ever qualifying for a scholarship.
+Semester grades matter for two reasons: they affect your final GPA and are considered by colleges in admissions.
+Moreover, they can make or break your scholarship chances.
+Since most scholarships have the minimum GPA criteria, slacking off in senior year might threaten your chances of ever qualifying for a bursary.

 However, you should note that individual semester grades are less vital than the general dynamics.
-For example, if your scores increase over time, it may help you in admissions.
+For example, scores increasing over time may help you in admissions.

 What Else Matters for Colleges?